 - Design strength and other characteristics of distribution overhead facilities,

 - Vegetation density,

-- NFDRS for 7-day fire threat outlook
+- FPI,

-- NWS advisories,
+- NWS advisories.

-- Local weather forecasts and advisories.
+- Local weather forecasts and advisories,

 - BVES meteorologist's forecast,

-- Information from BVES installed weather stations.
+- Information from BVES installed weather stations,

 - Real-time information from trained personnel positioned in high-risk areas, and

 - Input from state and local authorities and Emergency Management Personnel.

-"Extreme fire weather conditions" are deemed to be forecasted or exist when the NFDRS ForecastFPI is High, Very High or Extreme, "red," "orange," or "brown," high winds (45 mph or greater) are forecasted or measured, and the BVES meteorologist forecasts high fire threat conditions.
-Once it is determined that "extreme fire weather conditions" are forecasted or exist, BVES Staff will implement BVES PSPS Procedures that may ultimately lead to de-energization of affected circuits at the direction of the Utility ManagerPresident.
+"Extreme fire weather conditions" are deemed to be forecasted or exist when the FPI is High, Very High or Extreme, high winds (45 mph or greater) are forecasted or measured, and the BVES meteorologist forecasts high fire threat conditions.
+Once it is determined that "extreme fire weather conditions" are forecasted or exist, BVES Staff will implement BVES PSPS Procedures that may ultimately lead to de-energization of affected circuits at the direction of the President.